fin-hypergrid/core/CONTRIBUTING.md

 ## Beginners

-We have several beginner help wanted [tickets](https://github.com/openfin/fin-hypergrid/issues) open for community involvement.
+We have several beginner [issues](https://github.com/openfin/fin-hypergrid/issues) open for community involvement.
+Feel free to look all issues, especially those with the label "help wanted".
+Please ignore those with the label "on-hold" as the scope of these issues may change.

 ## HyperGrid Core vs UserLand